Terms and conditions of entry

 - The jurors will not consider entries deemed not to meet the thematic criteria.

 - Entries received after the closing date will not be considered.

 - The jurors may, at their discretion, publish a shortlist.

-- One award for short fiction (up to 17,500 words) and one award for long work (novellas, novels, collections, anthologies, graphic novels and play scripts) will be given in each two year cycle.
+- One award for short fiction (up to 17,500 words) and one award for long work (novellas, novels, collections, anthologies, graphic novels and play scripts) will be given.